trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 Presto can be configured to enable frontend LDAP authentication over HTTPS for clients, such as the :ref:`cli_ldap`, or the JDBC and ODBC drivers.
-At present only simple LDAP authentication mechanism involving username and password is supported.
-The Presto client sends a username and password to the coordinator and coordinator validates these credentials using an external LDAP service.
+At present, only simple LDAP authentication mechanism involving username and password is supported.
+The Presto client sends a username and password to the coordinator, and the coordinator validates these credentials using an external LDAP service.

 To enable LDAP authentication for Presto, configuration changes are made on